Denis Pushilin: Early separatism and sanctions

 On 5 April 2014, Pushilin led a rally in Donetsk, identifying himself as deputy to Pavel Gubarev, the "People's Governor" of Donetsk.
-Pushilin demanded a referendum, like that of Crimea, on the question independence from the new Ukrainian government in Kyiv.
+Pushilin demanded a referendum, like that of Crimea, on the question of independence from the new Ukrainian government in Kyiv.

 By the end of April, the European Union (EU) had placed sanctions on Pushilin, which included freezing assets and banning him from entering EU member states.
 In June, the United States added Pushilin to the Specially Designated Nationals and Blocked Persons List.
 His name has since been added to sanction lists of Australia, Canada, Norway, Liechtenstein and Switzerland.
+He was also sanctioned by the UK government.

 Chairman of the Supreme Council

-On 19 May 2014, Pushilin became the Chairman of the Supreme Council of the Donetsk People's Republic, and under the draft constitution adopted on May 15, the new republic's head of state.
+On 19 May 2014, Pushilin became the Chairman of the Supreme Council of the Donetsk People's Republic, and under the draft constitution adopted on 15 May, the new republic's head of state.
 In June 2014, he announced that DPR businesses which engaged in tax evasion would be nationalized.
 Pushilin did not envision the Donetsk People's Republic becoming an independent state but preferred to join the Russian Federation (which he saw as a potential renewed Russian Empire).

-Pushilin survived two assassination attempts, both occurring within a week on the 7th and 12th of June 2014.
+Pushilin survived two assassination attempts, both occurring within a week, on the 7th and 12th of June 2014.
 Pushilin was in Moscow on those dates, as was widely reported at the time.

 Pushilin resigned from his post of the Chairman of the Donetsk People's Republic in July 2014.
-From 14 November 2014 to 4 September 2015, he served as a vice-chairman of the Donetsk People's Republic Council then he replaced Andrei Purgin and became the Chairman of the council once again.
+From 14 November 2014 to 4 September 2015, he served as a vice-chairman of the Donetsk People's Republic Council; then he replaced Andrei Purgin and became the Chairman of the council once again.

 From 2014 to 2018, Pushilin officially represented the DPR at the Trilateral Contact Group and the Minsk II agreements.
 The Minsk II agreements subsequently failed, with each side accusing the other of violating the ceasefire terms.

 Head of the Donetsk People's Republic

 On 31 August 2018, DPR leader Alexander Zakharchenko was assassinated in a bombing of a restaurant in Donetsk.
 After a week-long interim leadership by Dmitry Trapeznikov, Pushilin was appointed acting Head of the DPR on 7 September 2018; he was to hold this position until elections on 11 November 2018.

-On 21 September 2018, he submitted documents to be registered in the November election.
-He won with 60.85% of the vote.
+He claimed to have won those elections with 60.85% of the vote.
 On 6 December 2021 Pushilin became a member of the Russian ruling party United Russia.
 United Russia chairman Dmitry Medvedev personally handed him his party ticket during the party's annual congress in Moscow.